 You can either do key moments from the life of the graduate, or you could make them a family recipe book that they can take with them to whatever nest they are next settling into.

-Tyndale Rewards offers a variety of bibles and devotionals that you can cash in your points for, and give as graduation gifts.
-Add a journal,pen and perhaps a bible case to the gift to give the graduate everything they need for a daily quiet time with God.
+My Reader Rewards Club offers a variety of Bibles and devotionals that you can cash in your points for and give as graduation gifts.
+Points are earned by filling out short surveys, reviewing books and other simple tasks.
+Add a journal, pen and perhaps a Bible case to the gift to give the graduate everything they need for a daily quiet time with God.

 Combine coupons and sales to reduce the cost of putting together a laundry survival kit.
-Buy an inexpensive laundry basket and fill it with detergent, stain remover, fabric softener or dryer sheets.
-Don’t forget to check and see if ibotta has any rebates that would further reduce your costs.
+Buy an inexpensive laundry basket and fill it with detergent, stain remover and fabric softener or dryer sheets.

 4. Cash In Your Swagbucks For A Gift